Lung Expansion Therapy Vector Graphic

 32. What do PEP, EPAP, and CPAP stand for?

-Positive expiratory pressure, expiratory positive airway pressure, and continuous positive airway pressure
+Positive expiratory pressure, expiratory positive airway pressure, and continuous positive airway pressure.

 33. What is CPAP therapy?

-A type of therapy where patients breathe through pressurized circuit against a threshold resistor at pressures between 5 and 20 cmH2o.
+A type of therapy where patients breathe through a pressurized circuit against a threshold resistor at pressures between 5 and 20 cmH2o.
 The CPAP machine maintains positive pressure during inspiration and expiration.

 34. What are the indications for CPAP?

-To recruit collapsed alveoli, decrease work of breathing, improve the distribution of ventilation, enhance secretion removal, treat cardiogenic pulmonary edema, and improve oxygenation
+To recruit collapsed alveoli, decrease work of breathing, improve the distribution of ventilation, enhance secretion removal, treat cardiogenic pulmonary edema, and improve oxygenation.

 35. What are the contraindications for CPAP?